 Issued By :

-11:10 AM daily (SYD/ADL)
+10:40 AM daily

-12:40 PM daily (BRI)

 Report Period : The report includes data for facility allocations for the SEVEN gas days prior to the report date.
 The report also includes data for facility allocations that have been updated within the SEVEN days prior to and including the report date.